 Marketing Campaign Fails Of 2022

-You can have a successful marketing campaign, or you can have one that can fail miserably!
-Keeping up with the competition is tough; if a brand doesn’t match a customer’s values, it could backfire.
+You can run a successful marketing campaign – or launch one that fails miserably.
+Keeping up with the competition is tough, and when a brand doesn’t align with a customer’s values, it can quickly backfire.

 HP Windows